I was born in the small Midlands town of Tamworth many years past, and only took to writing three years ago at the age of sixty-nine.

 I graduated from the University of East Anglia (UEA) with a degree in economics but even in those days harboured literary ambitions.
 Heavily comatose from listening to too much Leonard Cohen I took to writing poetry.
 Fortunately, both for myself and the world at large, it’s become lost to posterity.

 Twelve months and fifteen stories later it became clear that I had my first volume, ‘Collected Writings – Vol I’ ready for print.
-It was published at the end of last year.
+It was published at the end of 2018.

 ‘Collected Writings - Vol II’, a similar work was published at the end of 2019.

 ‘Collected Writings – Vol III’, is well underway.
 I hope it will be ready for publication at the end of 2020.